OpenSecuritySummit/oss2019/content/participant/jean-jacques-moiroux.md

 - Cell based Structures for Security
 - Using Wardley Maps on SOC
 - Application Security Verification Standard
-- Using User Story Mapping for effective communication
-- SOC Monitoring Visualisation
 - Using Wardley Maps on SOC
 - State and future of threat modeling
 - Scaling API Security